One-night events connect artists and collectors in a spectacular setting.

-We’ve highlighted pop-up restaurants and underground dinner clubs in this magazine, but the latest must-have invitation is for a feast for the senses.
+We’ve highlighted pop-up restaurants and underground dinner clubs, but the latest must-have invitation is for a feast for the senses.

 Heidmann says the goal is to make the art collector’s experience a pleasure.
 “I think some people are intimidated by galleries,” he says.
 “And it can be difficult to envision how something you see in a gallery could have a place in your home.
 I wanted to showcase art in my home so people could see how it all fits.”